-The proposed statistical methodology and its application to the NGHS data provide a useful exploratory tool for evaluating dynamic relationships using multivariate longitudinal data.
-We propose using the RPP and its functional as a natural and direct means to quantify past information on the likelihood of future health status and disease risks.
+The statistical methodology and its application to the NGHS data studied in this paper provide a useful exploratory tool for evaluating the dynamic relationship with multivariate longitudinal data.
+We propose the RPP and its functional as a natural and direct means to quantify the past information on the likelihood of future health status and disease risks.
 The dynamic quantile regressions presented in Section 2 lead to a class of novel and flexible structured nonparametric models for computing the RPP and its functional.
-This conditional quantile-based approach can be applied to a wide range of biomedical studies aiming to discover which factors have a significant influence on future disease risks.
-In practice, statistical estimates and inferences of the RPP and its functional can be used to identify individuals who are more likely than the general population to develop unfavorable disease risks.
+This conditional quantile based approach can be applied to a wide range of biomedical studies where the scientific objectives are to discover the factors that have a significant influence on the future disease risks.
+In practice, statistical estimates and inferences of the RPP and its functional can be used to identify the individuals who are more likely than the general population to develop unfavorable disease risks.

-In some situations, it is possible to consider a "risk score" that combines several risk factors into a single univariate outcome variable.
-For example, one of the cardiovascular disease risk factors evaluated in Redheuil et al. (2014) is the mean brachial blood pressure (MBP), which is defined as (2DBP + SBP)/3.
-However, as discussed in Redheuil et al. (2014), the MBP is only one of many risk factors investigated in cardiovascular studies, and is by no means a unique substitute for the bivariate (SBP, DBP).
-In their NGHS analysis of hypertension in adolescent girls, Obarzanek et al. (2010) discuss the clinical implications of abnormal levels of blood pressure using joint distributions of (SBP, DBP) conditional on age, height, BMI, and other covariates.
+In some situations, it is possible to consider a "risk score" which combines several risk factors into a single univariate outcome variable.
+For example, one of the cardiovascular disease risk factors evaluated in Redheuil et al. (2014) is the mean brachial blood pressure (MBP), which is defined as (2DBP+SBP)/3.
+However, as discussed in Redheuil et al. (2014), the MBP is only one of the many risk factors to be investigated in cardiovascular studies, and it is by no means a unique substitute for the bivariate (SBP, DBP).
+For the NGHS analysis of hypertension in adolescent girls, clinical implications of abnormal levels of blood pressure is discussed in Obarzanek et a.
+(2010) using joint distributions of (SBP, DBP) conditional on age, height, BMI and other covariates.

-The RPP and the conditional quantile models proposed in this paper differ from the conditional distribution-based "rank-tracking probabilities" (RTP) in the literature (e.g., Wu and Tian, 2013a, 2013b) in three important aspects.
-First, our RPP and conditional quantile models allow for longitudinal data with bivariate outcome variables, while the RTP-based methods can only be applied to univariate outcomes.
-Second, unlike the

-RTP, our RPP defined at any time points u < v allows for any given outcome and covariate values at the previous time u, while the RTP requires that the outcome at u belongs to some prespecified set of "events."
-Third, our conditional quantile regression models allow for dynamic dependence of outcomes and covariates at both time points u < v.
-In contrast, the currently available conditional distribution-based models for RTP do not allow the outcomes and covariates to appear simultaneously at both time points.
-These three unique features enable our conditional quantile based RPP and its functional to be more generally applied than the RTP-based methods in the literature.
+The RPP and the conditional quantile models proposed in this paper differ from the conditional distribution based "rank-tracking probabilities" (RTP) in the literature (e.g., Wu and Tian, 2013a, 2013b) in three important aspects.
+First, our RPP and conditional quantile models allow for longitudinal data with bivariate outcome variables while the RTP based methods can only be applied to univariate outcomes.
+Second, unlike the RTP, our RPP defined at any time points u < vallows for any given outcome and covariate values at the previous time u while the RTP requires the outcome at u to belong to some prespecified set of "events."
+Third, our conditional quantile regression models allow for dynamic dependence of outcomes and covariates at both time points u < v while the currently available conditional distribution based models for RTP do not allow the outcomes and covariates simultaneously appear at both time points.
+These three unique features enable our conditional quantile based RPP and its functional to be more generally applied than the RTP based methods in the literature.

-Compared with the nonparametric estimation methods for conditionalbased models (Wu and Tian, 2013a, 2013b), the proposed simulation and kernel smoothing estimation procedure appears to be unique because of the inclusion of the simulation step.
-This step is appropriate and essential, because the current modeling framework is based on the conditional quantiles.
+Compared with the nonparametric estimation methods for conditional based models (Wu and Tian, 2013a, 2013b), the simulation and kernel smoothing estimation procedure proposed in this paper appear to be very unique because of the inclusion of the simulation step.
+This simulation step is appropriate and essential because the current modeling framework is based on the conditional quantiles.
 The application to the NGHS data suggests that our proposed models and estimation methods lead to clinical conclusions that are consistent with the findings observed in the literature.
-The statistical properties established by the simulation study and the asymptotic development suggest that our simulation and kernel smoothing-based estimation methods lead to consistent results.
+The statistical properties established by the simulation study and the asymptotic development suggest that our simulation and kernel smoothing based estimation methods lead to consistent results.